 The theme is still holidays around the world and the festival gives guests a chance to savour how other cultures celebrate the holiday season.

-All around the World Showcase, you will find native Holiday Storytellers in traditional costumes sharing the traditions of their countries around the holiday time.
+All around the World Showcase, you would normally find native Holiday Storytellers in traditional costumes sharing the traditions of their countries around the holiday time.
 Performance times vary.
+It is thought they will not appear in 2020.

-Over a dozen themed holiday kitchens are located around the World Showcase and offer festive sampler sized portions of food and treats plus a range of drinks (both non-alcoholic and alcoholic).
+Around sixteen themed holiday kitchens are located around the World Showcase including three inside the World Showplace Events Pavilion.
+They offer festive sampler sized portions of food and treats plus a range of drinks (both non-alcoholic and alcoholic).
 Some of the food dishes are nearer to meal size portions.

 Prices are typically around $4 to $8 per dish and $5 to $16 for speciality drinks.

 The kitchens are open from noon until around 8:00 p.m.
-As well as the standalone kitchens you will also find a number of carts selling festive food items and many of the existing eateries have special festive additions to their menus.
+As well as the standalone kitchens you will also find a number of carts selling festive food items and many of the existing eateries have special festive additions to their menus including such delights as Sweet Potato Casserole Funnel Cake at the Funnel Cake kiosk.

 Holiday Cookie Stroll

-Grab your Festival Passport and then take part in the Holiday Cookie Stroll.
-There are five different stamps to collect when you purchase holiday cookies from five select locations.
-Cookie prices are around the $2 mark.
+Pick up your Festival Passport and then take part in the Holiday Cookie Stroll.
+There are five different stamps to collect when you purchase freshly baked holiday cookies from five select locations (see Holiday kitchens above).
+Cookie prices are around the $2.50 mark.

 At each performance a celebrity narrator tells the biblical Christmas story accompanied by a 50 piece live orchestra and massed choirs.